staabm/phpstan-todo-by/README.md

 The comment can expire by different constraints, examples are:
 - by date with format of `YYYY-MM-DD`
 - by a semantic version constraint matched against the project itself
-- by a semantic version constraint matched against a Composer dependency
+- by a semantic version constraint matched against a Composer dependency (composer.lock based)

 see examples of different comment variants which are supported: